-The gain switch located on the rear panel (the central DIP-switch) changes the gain/input sensitivity of the amplifier.
+The gain switch located on the rear panel (the central DIP-switch) changes the input sensitivity of the amplifier.
 This can be useful when using low or high nominal input signals.
-Most professional mixing consoles operate at a nominal level of +4 to +6 dBu; the 32dB gain position ensures there is plenty of movement available of the output fader.
-For semi professional mixing desks operating at a nominal level of 0dB or -10dB the higher gain settings of the amplifier can be used.
+Most professional mixing consoles operate at a level of +4 to +6 dBu; therefore the 32dB-gain position ensures there is plenty of fader movement available.
+For a semi professional mixing desk operating at a nominal level of 0dBu or -10dB the higher gain settings of the amplifier can be used.

-The DIP-switch
+5.1.1 The DIP-switch

 Different gains and function can be selected for channel A and B, by appropriate setting of the DIP switch.
 Selecting the maximum gain of the amplifier is always a trade off between noise and headroom.
 A low gain amplifier amplifies less of the noise of the preceding equipment (mixer, crossover, equalizer etc.).
 A higher input level is then required to attain full power output, so the headroom will be decreased on mixer or crossover outputs.
 In an actively driven system there is usually a dedicated loudspeaker processor or controller, for the loudspeaker system.
-Most loudspeaker manufacturers recommend a specific gain for the amplifiers for use with their controllers.
+Some loudspeaker manufacturers recommend a specific gain for the amplifiers for use with their controllers.